kirbyzone/sitemapper/README.md

 Here is what you need to know about Sitemapper:

 * It makes the sitemap automatically available at _https://yoursite.com/sitemap.xml_.
 It will also try to guess when a visitor/bot enters a wrong url - such as _http://yoursite.com/en/sitemap.xml_ - and will automatically redirect them to the correct address.
-* If uses a nice stylesheet to display the site in a human-readable format, if accessed on a browser.
+* It uses a nice stylesheet to display the site in a human-readable format, if accessed on a browser.
 * It allows you to carefully control which pages get added to - and excluded from - the sitemap.
 You can control it via a blueprint option, or via a field on the page itself.
 * It allows you to control which images get added to the sitemap, and to which pages.
 You can control it via bluprint options, and via a field on the individual image content page.
 * It maps pages correctly on multilingual sites, whether the page is multilingual or single-language.